Gilgo Beach serial killings: FBI involvement

-On December 10, 2015 Suffolk County Police Commissioner Tim Sini announced that the FBI had officially joined the investigation.
+On December 10, 2015, Suffolk County Police Commissioner Tim Sini announced that the FBI had officially joined the investigation.
 The announcement came one day after former police chief James Burke was indicted for civil rights violations and conspiracy.
-Burke, who resigned from the department in October 2015, was reported to have blocked FBI involvement in the Gilgo Beach cases for years.
+Burke, who had resigned from the department in October 2015, was reported to have blocked FBI involvement in the Gilgo Beach cases for years.
 The FBI had previously assisted in the search for victims but had never officially been a part of the investigation.
 In November 2016, Burke was sentenced to 46 months in federal prison for assault and conspiracy.
 There was considerable other inter-agency friction and failures to cooperate in law enforcement that hindered the investigation over the years.